Noah-Johann/WallpaperKit/README.md

 - **macOS 14 Sonoma or later**

 ## Acknowledgments
-Wallpaper capture was based on [this PR](https://github.com/peterp/cmdcmd/pull/22) of [CmdCmd](https://github.com/peterp/cmdcmd/), licensed under [FSL-1.1-MIT](https://github.com/peterp/cmdcmd/blob/main/LICENSE).
+Window capture with SkyLight was based on [this PR](https://github.com/peterp/cmdcmd/pull/22) of [CmdCmd](https://github.com/peterp/cmdcmd/), licensed under [FSL-1.1-MIT](https://github.com/peterp/cmdcmd/blob/main/LICENSE).

 ## License
 WallpaperKit is licensed under the MIT-License.
 See [`LICENSE`](/LICENSE) for more details.